Free Text Remover

 Does it work on mobile devices?

-Yes, the text remover is fully responsive and works on any device with a web browser — iPhone, Android, iPad, laptop, or desktop.
-No app download required.
-You can take a photo of a sign, document, or image with text, upload it directly from your phone's camera roll, and get a clean, text-free version in seconds.
+Works on anything with a browser -- iPhone, Android, iPad, laptop, desktop.
+No app needed.
+You can snap a photo of something with text on it, upload straight from your camera roll, and have a clean version in about 15 seconds.

 Is it legal to remove watermarks from images?